GoldenZs3/CodeOlyimpics2023/README.md

 Find me the Perfect String: 22.65/110

-Over all ranking on Heckerrank: 25th place/196 competitors
+Over all ranking on Heckerrank: 25th place/196 competitors (Rank #1 #2 and #3 competitors have been disqualified so taking that into consideration the ranking would be 22/193)